deis/builder/README.md

 The preferred environment for development uses [the `go-dev` Docker image](https://github.com/deis/docker-go-dev).
 The tools described in this section to build, test, package and release each version of Deis.

-To use it yourself, we require that you have [make](https://www.gnu.org/software/make/) installed and Docker installed and running on your local development machine to use this method of development.
+To use it yourself, you must have [make](https://www.gnu.org/software/make/) installed and Docker installed and running on your local development machine.

 If you don't have Docker installed, please go to https://www.docker.com/ to install it.

-After you have those dependencies, you can build and unit-test your code with `make build` and `make test`, respectively.
+After you have those dependencies, build your code with `make build` and execute unit tests with `make test`.

 ## Native Go Development Environment

-Although we prefer the Docker based development environment, you can also use the standard `go` toolchain to build and test.
-To do so, you'll [glide](https://github.com/Masterminds/glide) 0.9 or above and [Go 1.6](http://golang.org) or above.
+You can also use the standard `go` toolchain to build and test if you prefer.
+To do so, you'll need [glide](https://github.com/Masterminds/glide) 0.9 or above and [Go 1.6](http://golang.org) or above installed.

 After you have those dependencies, you can build and unit-test your code with `go build` and `go test $(glide nv)`, respectively.